February 20, 2023 - Business IntelligenceData Analytics

 • Apply ML, AI, and NLP approaches depending on business goals and needs.

-• Use artificial tools to automate human experiences, where possible.
+• Use artificial tools to automate human experiences where possible.

 • Eliminate errors.